National Restaurant Association Show - Soft Drink Recap 2023

-There was once a day when the restaurant show was a brilliant demonstration of the marketing prowess of the soft drink giants.
+There was once a day when the restaurant show was a brilliant demonstration of the marketing prowess of the soft drink companies.
 Those days are gone.
 The cola wars are over.
 The energy has been sucked out of the booths like the carbonation out of a warm bottle of Diet Pepsi.

-The good: Coke finally recognized the importance of flavored teas to restaurant operators.
-However high-priced they will be from the Coke folks.
+The good: Coke finally recognized the importance of flavored teas to restaurant operators, however high-priced they will be from the Coke folks.

 The bad: A lot of bad.
 Mostly, no new news and very little excitement.
 The marketing departments of Coke, Pepsi, and Dr. Pepper were on vacation for this show.